carmenbianca/report-liferay/report.md

 - Java 1.8.0
 - Ant
 - Linux (or Windows Server, but untested)
-- 3 Gigabytes of available RAM
+- 3 gigabytes of available RAM

 ```bash
 $ cd ~/liferay-portal